vedantbhatotia/interneers-lab-standalone/README.md

 2. **Python 3.13** (if you need Python scripts or a backend environment)
    - **Why 3.13?**

-      This is the recommended version for the intern bootcamp’s Python-related tasks, ensuring consistency across projects.
+      This is the recommended version for the module’s Python-related tasks, ensuring consistency across projects.
    - **Install or Upgrade**:

      - macOS (with Homebrew): `brew install python`